Jakub Lauko

-Jakub Lauko (born 28 March 2000) is a Czech ice hockey center for HC Dynamo Pardubice of the Czech Extraliga (ELH).
-The Boston Bruins selected him in the third round (77th overall) of the 2018 NHL Entry Draft.
+Jakub Lauko (born 28 March 2000) is a Czech professional ice hockey forward for HC Dynamo Pardubice of the Czech Extraliga (ELH).
+The Boston Bruins selected him in the third round, 77th overall, of the 2018 NHL entry draft.
 Lauko has also played for the Minnesota Wild, before being reacquired by the Bruins.

 Playing career

 Amateur

-After two seasons with Piráti Chomutov of the Czech Extraliga (ELH), Lauko was selected in the third round (77th overall) by the Boston Bruins in the 2018 NHL Entry Draft.
+After two seasons with Piráti Chomutov of the Czech Extraliga (ELH), Lauko was selected in the third round (77th overall) by the Boston Bruins in the 2018 NHL entry draft.
 On 28 September 2018, the Bruins signed him to a three-year, entry-level contract.

 Lauko joined the Rouyn-Noranda Huskies of the Quebec Major Junior Hockey League (QMJHL) for the 2018–19 season.
 He recorded 41 points in 44 games.
 The Huskies defeated the Halifax Mooseheads in four games to win the President's Cup.
 Lauko finished the postseason with 13 points in 19 games.
 The Huskies then went on to capture the Memorial Cup.
 Lauko led the tournament in scoring with eight points in five games.